Titch-dev/hamo_records_app/README.md

   * Fill out the required fields in stage three and submit

 Once the stage three data has been submitted the user will be redirected back to the landing/index page where the most recent hamo record will be displayed.

+### License
+Click this link to view the LICENSE file